giancarvalho/Trackit-React/README.md

-TrackIt is a full-fledged tracking habit app made in ReactJS.
+TrackIt is a tracking habit app made in ReactJS.

-You can view it in the link below:
+You can view it in the link below (mobile only):

 https://trackit-react-steel.vercel.app